gifale95/eeg_encoding/README.md

 ## Code description
 * **01_eeg_preprocessing:** preprocessing of the raw EEG data.
 * **02_dnn_feature_maps_extraction:** extracting the feature maps of all images using four DNN architectures (AlexNet, ResNet-50, CORnet-S, MoCo), and downsampling them using principal component analysis (PCA).
-* **03_synthetic_data_prediction:** training of a linear regression to predict the synthetic EEG responses to images using the DNN feature maps of those same images as predictors. !!!!!!!!!!!!!!!!!!!!
-Edit
+* **03_predicting_eeg_data:** predicting the EEG responses to images through a linear regression using the DNN feature maps of those same images as predictors.
-* **04_synthetic_data_analyses:** performing several analyses on the synthetic EEG data. !!!!!!!!!!!!!!!!!!!!
+* **04_predicted_data_analyses:** performing several analyses on the synthetic EEG data. !!!!!!!!!!!!!!!!!!!!
 Edit
 * **05_plotting:** plotting the analyses results. !!!!!!!!!!!!!!!!!!!!
 Edit
 </br>